Krillere/Expressions/README.md

 The compiler is written in Swift 3.0.
 The compiler compiles the Expression code to the intermediate language C++.

-The EBNF for the language can be found on the Wiki: [EBNF](https://github.com/Krillere/Expressions/wiki/EBNF).
+The EBNF for the language can be found in the project: [EBNF](https://github.com/Krillere/Expressions/blob/master/Expressions/Expressions/EBNF.txt).

 Working (Somewhat):
 - ~~Function implementation~~